collaborativebioinformatics/Viewing_expressed_variants/README.md

 ## Introduction
-The development of next-generation sequencing revolutionized sequencing technology, allowing researchers to construct gene expression profiles and identify potential pathogenic variants.
-Although next-generation sequencing has led to a leap in sequencing technology, there remain significant challenges in translating the information to a clinical setting.
+The advancements in next-generation sequencing revolutionized the field of genonmics, allowing researchers to construct gene expression profiles and identify potential pathogenic variants.
+Although next-generation sequencing has led to a leap in sequencing technology, there remains significant challenges in translating the information from data to insights in a clinical setting.
 Expression of variants has significant clinical relevance.
-Analysis of variant expression and its associated cellular pathways can be used to assess cancer risk, clinical outcomes, and possible treatment tagets.
+Analysis of variant expression and its associated cellular pathways can be used to assess cancer risk, clinical outcomes, and possible treatment targets.
 However, interpretation of variant expression in a clinical setting is an ongoing challenge.
 For those who are not genetics specialists, raw data regarding expression of genetic variants can be uninformative.
 Here we aim to translate variant expression data into clinically relevent infromation for health care professionals and patients identifying pathogenic variants, associated cellular pathways, and suggestions for clinical therapy targets.

 ## Idea Outlines